National Health Investors, Inc. research snapshot

 DimensionConclusionConfidence

-MoatThe moat comes from long-term operator relationships, capital access, underwriting expertise, and a 30+ year track record.
+MoatThe moat comes from 30+ years of operator relationships, capital-market access, underwriting expertise, and a private-pay senior housing niche.
 It is moderate because competing capital can deploy into similar healthcare real estate when yields are attractive.Medium-high

-AI confidenceHigh for company-reported Q1 2026 data, market cap math, shares, valuation ratios, and dividend data; medium for future operator coverage, SHOP profitability, deployment pipeline, and capital-market conditions.High data confidence
+AI confidenceHigh for company-reported Q1 2026 results, market cap math, shares, valuation ratios, dividend data, and analyst consensus; medium for forward SHOP profitability, the Bickford situation, deployment pipeline, and capital-market conditions.High data confidence

 NHI AI stock forecast